matbloch/coding_quickstarter/Web/Amazon/DynamoDB.md

 ### Primary Key Types

-- **simple primary key**: Similar to key-value stores
+- **simple primary key**
+  - single partition/hash key
 - **composite primary key**:
-  - partition key: Additional grouping
+  - partition/hash key: Additional grouping
-  - sort key: For sorting items with the same partition
+  - sort/range key: For sorting items with the same partition
   - **Example**: Customer orders.
 Partition key would be CustomerId and sort key would be OrderID

 ### Secondary Indexes

+Allows to query data in table using an alternate key in addition to the primary key.

+Not required but will make queries easier